 As Instant pot Italian beef dinners go, this one is a winner.
-The flavors are similar to lasagna.
-We can’t stop eating it.
+The flavors are similar to lasagna and we love it.

 NOTE: The balsamic vinegar is an important ingredient in this recipe so be sure you have some on hand, it brings that rich, signature Italian flavor to the meal.
-If you are out of balsamic vinegar do NOT substitute other vinegars like red wine or apple cider vinegar, the flavor will become too acid and not pleasant.
+If you are out of balsamic vinegar do not substitute with red wine vinegar or apple cider vinegar, the flavor will become too acid and not pleasant.